Ultimate Mark

 YOSHIKAZU YASUHIKO PROFILE

 Born December 9, 1947, in Engaru, in Hokkaido's Monbetsu District.
 He studied in the humanities department of Hirosaki University, majoring in Western history, but in February 1970 he was forced to leave school just before graduating as a result of student protests.
 He then moved to Tokyo, and in 1971 he joined Mushi Production as an animator, working on Wandering Sun, New Moomin, and Little Wansa.
-In 1973 he became a freelancer, and served as a key animator and episode director on Soeisha's (now Sunrise's) Zero Tester.
-He did setting and animation direction on Brave Raideen, and his popularity was secured by his key animation and character design for works like Wanpaku Omukashi Kum-Kum, Super Electromagnetic Robot Com-Battler V, and Mobile Suit Gundam.
+In 1973 he became a freelancer, and served as a key animator and episode director on Soeisha's (now Sunrise's) 0-Tester.
+He did setting and animation direction on Reideen the Brave, and his popularity was secured by his key animation and character design for works like Wanpaku Omukashi Kum Kum, Super Electromagnetic Robot Com-Battler V, and Mobile Suit Gundam.
 He also directed the theatrical anime based on his own Arion and Venus Wars.
 Recently, he has been energetically publishing unique comics such as Namuji, Zinmu, and Rainbow Trotsky.

 The autumn of '84 was drawing to an end when they approached me about Z Gundam.
 I clearly remember that it was a cold day.
 The broadcast was supposed to start in March '85, so there really wasn't much time to do the work.